krishnakadiyala/NPAcourse/labs/Lab_15_Getting_Started_with_Loops.md

 ##### Step 2

 Create the list of VLANs.
-Remember, this will be a list of dictionaries.
+Remember, this will be a list of dictionaries since each VLAN is a dictionary.

 ``` python
 >>> vlans = [vlan10, vlan20, vlan30]